Fault Tolerance and Redundancy in CGM Device Design

 Closed-loop insulin infusion systems using orthogonally redundant glucose sensors for improved accuracy and reliability.
 The system has two glucose sensors, one optical and one electrochemical, to provide orthogonal redundancy.
 An algorithm combines the sensor data to improve accuracy and reliability.
 If one sensor fails, the other can provide glucose values.
 The sensors have features like distributed electrodes and membrane barriers to reduce drift and fouling.
 The system uses on-demand calibration rather than frequent fingersticks.

-3. Redundant Glucose Sensor System for Continuous Diabetes Management
+3. Redundant Glucose Sensor System with Inter-Communicating Sensors for Continuous Monitoring

 Cercacor Laboratories, Inc., 2021